fcanas/Bayes/README.md

 ## Installation

+### CocoaPods

-Bayes is available as a CocoaPod, but has not yet been versioned and submitted to trunk.
+Bayes is available as a [CocoaPod](http://cocoapods.org), but has not yet been versioned and submitted to trunk.
 So to use it:
 ```ruby
 pod 'Bayes', git: 'https://github.com/fcanas/Bayes.git'
 ```

 Since Bayes is written in Swift, you will need to be using a recent version of CocoaPods (>0.36) and you may need to add `use_frameworks!` to your Podfile.
 See [this blog post](http://blog.cocoapods.org/CocoaPods-0.36/) for more information.

+### Framework

+The project includes framework targets for iOS and Mac.
+Pull the repository and build the appropriate target for you.
+When Bayes reaches a release milestone, it will be appropriately tagged and should be easily available via [Carthage](https://github.com/Carthage/Carthage).

 ## Use